exvim/exvim.github.io/docs/config-exvim.md

 ### folder_filter (array)

 `folder_filter` accept folder names as value.
-The `folder_filter` will be used to filter out the folders in the first level of root directory.
-It will use the filter rule setted in `folder_filter_mode`.
+The `folder_filter` will be used to filter the folder names matches it.
+It will use the filter rule setted define in `folder_filter_mode`.

 Example:

-Suppose you have foo,bar,foobar,hello,world in your first level directory.

 When you set the filter as: